 Creating a contractor pay rate card is a simple math exercise.
-Take your existing rate card or the results of your efforts in step 1 and subtract your average competitively sourced vendor markup.
+Take your existing rate card or the results of your efforts in the first step and subtract your average competitively sourced vendor markup.
 What you have now is a contractor pay rate card.
-Now you have real insights into what contractors are or should be getting paid in your organization rather than what your company is paying for them, as there is a difference.
+Now, you have real insights into what contractors are or should be getting paid in your organization rather than what your company is paying for them.